paralink-network/paralink-docs/docs/introduction/paralink-solutions.md

 #### High quality entropy

 Blockchains are purely deterministic state machines by necessity of a block-level consensus algorithm.
 This means that a native implementation of randomness to be used for luck based games is not possible.
-For this reason, Paralink Link provides a cryptographically signed xxxxx bits/s hardware based entropy ingress.
+For this reason, Paralink Link provides a cryptographically signed hardware based entropy ingress.
 Public entropy samples will be provided on the daily basis for statistical analysis.

 Read more: [Entropy generation](/whitepaper/entropy.html)